 10. Card Tricks

-Although many people argue that Tony has really given much weight to card tricks, he personally says that he takes this aspect with so much respect and he has actually given a good beginners’ training on it for the mentalism rookies.
-He also stresses again on using the right approach and development of speech.
+Although many people argue that Tony has really given much weight to card tricks, he personally says that he takes this aspect with so much respect.
+This section provides good beginners’ training.

 11. Question and Answer

 This will serve best for advanced mentalists.
 To be a successful mentalist you will need to have great confidence.
 Tony shares with you quite a number of smooth strategies like gimmicks, inferring information, and having advanced knowledge to help you practice with confidence.

 He also gives basic information on cold reading, something that may be useful to you in the future.

 Much of this aspect is dedicated to publicity.
 Tony notes that most people serving as the audience don’t really pay too much attention and focus, and so with that to take advantage of, he helps you know how to use various cards with this in mind.

 And he actually approves of the trick, “Sit in a Box Over the Thames”.